jacovaut/DIM_LCD/code/README.md

 1. le nom du programme et la vitesse du programme.
 2. l'itération et le temps depuis le début du programme.
 3. la variable PWM (en pourcentage) et les signaux de la tour

+## NOTICE
+IN ALL THE VERSIONS BEFORE DIM_LCD228, SAT9N DOES NOT WORK

+DO NOT USE THE PROGRAMS WITH TIMERS IN old_programs IN NEW VERSIONS OF DIM_LCD WITHOUT MODIFICATION.
+DUE TO CHANGES WITH THE VARIABLE tempTime, THE PROGRAM WILL SKIP A STEP